ZHANG-zzt/Fine-tuning-Data/README.md

 ```

-# chat with fined model
+# Chat with fined model
 This file is responsible for invoking the fine-tuned model and converting model outputs into standard ROS2 Topic message format through the ROS2 mechanism.
 ```
 python chat_ros2.py